- City Projects

 Vision Zero Status Updates

-Every three months, the city provides the Mayor and Council with a written quarterly report.
+The Department of Public Works provides the Mayor and Council with a written Vision Zero progress report.
 This report provides an update of progress made for the action items from the Vision Zero Action Plan.
-The last two quarterly reports are below.
+The last submitted reports are below.